pierre-rouleau/pel/doc/pel-manual.rst

    - `Add Support for Independent Customization of Graphics and Terminal based Emacs`_
    - `Add Support for Package Quickstart for Emacs 27 and Later`_

+#.
+Optionally add two command line commands to start Emacs in terminal or
+   graphics mode from a shell.
+See examples in the section titled `Create command line shortcuts for Emacs`_.

 At this point, continue to the next section:
 `Activate PEL Features - Customize PEL`_.